valasek/timesheet/README.md

 # Time sheet for consultants

-Web application to report consuting hours on projects using selected rates on a weekly bases.
+Web application to report consulting hours on projects using selected rates on a weekly bases.
 Supports export into csv.

 # Requirements

 - Linux, Windows or macOS
-- DB connnection to PostgreSQL
+- DB connection to PostgreSQL
 - Initial yearly data in csv format (dates should be entered in ISO format YYYY-MM-DD HH:MM:SS):
 -- consultants, projects, rates, holidays, initial reported records - optional).